Skip to main content

 Can I work while on health leave?

-Off-campus work requires authorization in advance from the Office of Global Learning.
+Off-campus work requires authorization in advance from International Services.
 It’s often possible to work on campus.
-Talk with the Office of Global Learning before accepting a position.
+Talk with us before accepting a position.

 Can I travel outside the United States?